Ohilere01/DistanceCalculator/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 This is a google sheet project created to calculate distance for a logistics company from one point to another thereby estimating amount.
-Used appscript to write a script language to activate googlemaps function on the sheet. <br />
+Used appscript to write a script language to introduce and activate googlemaps API as a function on the sheet. <br />

 <h2>Utilities Used</h2>